 Like many Canadians, fireworks and sparklers may be lighting up your night this Canada Day.
-And if you're hosting your own home fireworks display, a quick call to your home insurance provider to make sure you're covered-just in case-would be a bright idea as well.
-Because, as careful as you're going to be, sometimes things simply go wrong: wayward fireworks can cause injury to a guest or damage your home or a neighbour's home.
+And if you're hosting your own home fireworks display, a quick call to your home insurance provider to make sure you're covered—just in case—would be a bright idea as well.
+Because, as careful as you're going to be, sometimes things simply go wrong: wayward fireworks can cause injury or result in damages to your home or neighbouring properties.

 Fireworks Safety Tips

 Minimize the chance of injury or property damage this Canada Day with these firework safety tips:

 - Check with your town's local bylaws to confirm if fireworks are legal, and if they are, when and where they can be set off.
 Some cities, like Calgary and Edmonton for example, specifically prohibit fireworks unless you have a permit.
 While others, like Toronto, state that fireworks are allowed on private property without a permit, but only on Victoria Day or Canada Day.

 - Buy fireworks from a reliable retailer.

 - Do not allow children to handle or set off fireworks, and watch them closely if they'll be given sparklers.

 - Carefully read and follow the label directions on fireworks packaging and pay close attention to cautions and warnings.

 - Set up your fireworks outdoors, in a clear, open space away from buildings, trees and dry grass.